Welcome to the European Renesas MCU Car Rally challenge!

 No, everything you need is in the car kit or at www.mcurally.com.

 A quick start guide will be provided with the supplied kit to assist you in the initial stages.

 The event is primarily aimed at university entrants.
 However, depending on the level of interest, we may run a parallel non-university challenge.

 Renesas staff are not permitted to enter although they may participate in exhibition sessions.

 There is no cost for Renesas Partner Universities*

 * Car kits are supplied free of charge to partner universities subject to availability.
-You will be expected to pay your own travel costs to the challenge event in Germany in the first quarter of 2016.
+You will be expected to pay your own travel costs to the challenge event in Germany in the first quarter of following year.
 Renesas will provide overnight accommodation.

 AND Technology Research have been appointed by Renesas as Official Partner for supporting the MCU Car Rally in Europe.
 For more information about ANDtr, please feel free to explore our website: www.andtr.com